Gas cooktops are better than electric

 - Simmering.
 Many gas stoves, particularly high-end ones, have greatly improved simmering.
 For slow, even, worry-free simmering, however, electric is still the champ.
 Winner: electric.

 - Boiling speed.
-In comparison tests, gas stoves are almost always slower to boil a large pot of water than an electric stove with the same BTU rating.
+In comparison tests, gas stoves are almost always slower to boil a pot of water than an electric stove with the same BTU rating.
 This is probably because a lot more heat escapes with gas (see below).
 Winner: electric.

 - Use with a wok.
 Woks are designed for cooking over an open flame, and the fast response speed of a traditional thin steel wok will be compromised when used on an electric element.
 If you have an electric stove you can do a perfectly good stir fry by placing a flat-bottomed wok directly on the element, but a round bottomed wok over a gas burner is better.
 Winner: gas.